fabianbormann/rocket5-react-blueprint/README.md

 - [Install Rust](https://www.rust-lang.org/tools/install) on your system
 - [Setup npm & node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-- Create a Project at [https://blockfrost.io/](https://blockfrost.io/) using the free or any other plan
+- Create a Project on [https://blockfrost.io/](https://blockfrost.io/) using the free or any other plan

 ## Getting Started